benwu232/train_hard/README.md

 The shape of the data is like this (412297, 1, 2, 128)

-First one is number of samples.
+First one(4122297) is number of samples.

-The second one is 1, is for using convolution2d.
+The second one(1), is for using convolution2d (I'd like to think about the data as a image).

 (2, 128) means close price and volume as two rows, which as 128 values respectively.
 It is actually two sequence with 128 days' close price and volume.